pSpitzner/simple_gallery/README.md

 ```

 To set this up:
+clone the repo, create a project in `projects`, with a subfolder called `orig` that contains your full-size image files.
+Then:
 ```
 photo_thumbs.sh ./projects/my_project_name
 ```

+### Note:
+Do not put shell scripts and gitfiles on your webshare, you have to clean up the repo after cloning.

 ### Live photos
 To enable live-photos, add `.mov` files to the `mov` folder.
 The names need to match those of the photos in `orig`, minus extension.